This article has been audited and reviewed by Dr. Ben Thompson, an audiologist and tinnitus expert (bio below).

 You could be using a handgun, rifle, or shotgun for bullseye shooting, field shooting, or clay target shooting — it doesn’t matter.
 Whenever you’re around a gun, you need to use ear protection.

-If you’re shopping around for affordable options, check out the brand Decibullz.
+If you’re shopping around for affordable custom-molded hearing aids, the brand Decibullz makes some of the best earplugs for shooting.
 They offer fitted earplugs with a short and simple set-up process that you can do yourself.
 You can simply boil some water and immerse the earpieces until they become pliable.
-After you’ve left them to cool for a bit, you can mold them to the shape of your ears for a great custom fit.
+After they’ve cooled for a bit, you can mold them to the shape of your ears for a great custom fit.
+Make sure to follow the safety instructions to prevent causing damage to your eardrum.
 They’re also re-moldable, which is handy if you make a mistake on your first try!

-The Ear Pro by Surefire 4 Sonic Defender Ear Plugs made from soft, medical-grade polymer have also received great reviews for low decibel sounds (they have a lower NRR) and lower caliber firearms.
+The EP4 Sonic Defenders Plus are made from soft, medical-grade polymer and have received great reviews for low decibel sounds (they have a lower NRR) and lower caliber firearms.
 These earplugs also have a retention ring to prevent slipping.
 However, they won’t provide the best protection when used with louder guns.

 Mack’s Shooters Ear Seals Ear Plugs are also a simple, effective option for protection against high-caliber firearms.

-For more information on hearing loss, see our other blog articles.
+For more information on hearing loss, hearing devices, and all manner of hearing health and sound topics, see our other blog articles.

 The information in this guide has been written using the following reliable sources: